Trump tells AP he won’t accept blame if GOP loses House

 In a wide-ranging interview three weeks before Election Day, Trump told The Associated Press he senses voter enthusiasm rivaling 2016 and he expressed cautious optimism that his most loyal supporters will vote even when he is not on the ballot.
 He dismissed suggestions that he might take responsibility, as his predecessor did, for midterm losses or view the outcome as a referendum on his presidency.

-"No, I think I'm helping people," Trump said.
-"I don't believe anybody has ever had this kind of impact."
+“No, I think I’m helping people,” Trump said.
+“I don’t believe anybody’s ever had this kind of an impact.”

 Trump spoke on a range of subjects, defending Saudi Arabia from growing condemnation over the case of a missing journalist, accusing his longtime attorney Michael Cohen of lying under oath and flashing defiance when asked about the insult — “Horseface” — he hurled at Stormy Daniels, the porn actress who accuses him of lying about an affair.